Barcelona to Andalusia 6 days coach holiday

 Day 1.
 (Sunday) BARCELONA – ZARAGOZA – MADRID

 Morning departure from Barcelona in a southwest direction through an industrial and agricultural area of a great importance in Europe.
-Arrival in Zaragoza, capital of the province of Aragon, located on the banks of the Ebro River, the largest river by discharge volume of water in the Iberian Peninsula.
-Zaragoza, known as Caesar Augusta during the Roman period had a very important role in Spanish history.
-Free time to visit the impressive architecture of the Basilica of Our Lady of Pilar.
-Continuation to Madrid.
+Our destination is Zaragoza, capital city of Aragon Region, located on the banks of the Ebro River, Iberian Peninsula’s most important river by discharge.
+Zaragoza, known as Cesar Augusta during the Roman period had an important role in Spanish history.
+Free time to visit the Basilica of Our Lady of Pilar, Patroness of Hispanity and stroll through the old streets of Zaragoza to discover its impressive monumental legacy as Romans, Muslims, Jews and Christians left their mark on this place.
+Taste the typical dishes of the region and, of course, take part in one of the great traditions of the city, “going for tapas” – small gastronomic creations that delight anyone who tries them.
+Continue to Madrid.
 Arrival at the hotel and accommodation.

 Day 2.
 (Monday) MADRID – CORDOBA – SEVILLE